A Unified Spatiotemporal Framework for Modeling Censored and Missing Areal Responses: Introduction

 The remainder of this paper is organized as follows.
-Section \ref{section2} introduces the model and defines a new spatiotemporal effect based on the DAGAR model.
-Section \ref{section5} presents the Bayesian inference under specified priors, where the missing and censored values are treated as latent random variables.
-Section \ref{section6} reports a simulation study that evaluates the estimation and prediction performance.
-Section \ref{section7} illustrates the methodology using a real dataset.
-Finally, some concluding remarks are presented in \ref{section8}.
+Section \ref{datasetbeijing} describes the dataset that motivates our proposed model.
+Section \ref{modeldef} introduces the model and defines a new spatiotemporal effect based on the SAR and DAGAR models.
+Section \ref{section5} presents the Bayesian inference under the specified priors, where the missing and censored values are treated as latent random variables.
+Section \ref{section6} reports a simulation study that evaluates estimation and prediction performance.
+Section \ref{section7} illustrates the methodology using the Beijing multi-station air quality dataset.
+Finally, Section \ref{section8} concludes with some final remarks.